leilin-research/GCGRNN/README.md

 The Bike-sharing demand dataset includes over 28 million bike-sharing transactions between 07/01/2013 and 06/30/2016, which are downloaded from [Citi BSS in New York City](https://www.citibikenyc.com/system-data).
 The data is processed as follows:

-* For each station, transactions are aggregrated to generate hourly demand;
+* For each station, 26304 hourly bike demands are aggregrated based on the bike check-out time and start station in trasaction records;

 * New stations were being set up from 2013 to 2016.
 Only stations existing in all three years are included;

 * Stations with total three-year demand of less than 26304 (less than one bike per hour) are excluded.

 272 stations are considered in this study.
+The 272 by 26304 matrix is saved as a pickle file.

 ### Network-wide Traffic Speed Prediction